syncfusion-content/flutter-docs/Flutter/pdf-viewer/getting-started.md

 The [onDocumentLoadFailed](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer/onDocumentLoadFailed.html) callback triggers when the document loading fails in the `SfPdfViewer`.
 That is,

 * When any corrupted document is loaded.
-* When any password-protected document is loaded.
+* When any password-protected document is loaded with invalid or empty password.
 * When any improper input source value like the wrong URL or file path is given.
 * When any non-PDF document is loaded.